DanielKinsman/kessler-chaos/readme.md

 Open the solution with monodevelop, make sure the references to Assembly-CSharp.dll and UnityEngine.dll come from ksp's KSP_Data/Managed/ directory.
 Build it then copy kesslerchaos.dll from the output directory to ksp's GameData folder.
+Use the Makefile to generate a release zipfile.

 If you've just downloaded the pre-built zip file, extract zip to the "GameData" subdirectory of your Kerbal Space Program install.